nielsenjared/nielsenjared.github.io/content/blog/creativity/index.md

 ##### Cognitive Style

-TODO
+In [The Owner's Manual for the Brain](https://amzn.to/2YMlK7h), Pierce J. Howard describes the creativity-relevant skill as:

 “...the ability and willingness to break perceptual sets (as opposed to functional fixedness), be comfortable with complexity, hold options open and not push for closure, suspend judgment rather than reacting to things as good or bad, be comfortable with wider categories, develop an accurate memory, abandon or suspend performance scripts, and see things differently from others.”

 ##### Knowledge of Heuristics

-TODO

-“Heuristics are insightful tips for coming up with new ideas.
-Probably the most famous heuristic comes out of the neuro linguistic programming literature: “If what you’re doing is not working, try something different.”
-This is based on the axiom “If you always do what you’ve always done, you’ll always get what you’ve always gotten.”
+Heuristics are approaches to solving problems.
+They are also sometimes referred to as _mental models_.
+Every domain consists of heuristics, but there are countless heuristics that cross domains, as well.

+And example that Howard uses is the following:

+>If you always do what you've always done, you'll always get what you've always gotten.

 ##### Work Style

-TODO

-A positive work style consists of the ability to sustain long periods of concentration , the ability to abandon non-productive approaches, persistence during difficulty, a high energy level, and a willingness to work hard.
+According to Howard, a positive work style... "consists of the ability to sustain long periods of concentration, the ability to abandon non-productive approaches, persistence during difficulty, a high energy level, and a willingness to work hard."

-### What is the Biology of a Creative Person?

-Are people born creative?
-Biology does play a part.
-There are two important factors to consider:

-* Chemical

-* Molecular

-#### Chemical

-According to {{ AUTHOR OF OWNER’S MANUAL BRAIN }}, creativity is probably related to higher levels of the following:

-* acetylcholine

-* calpain

-* kinase C

-* dopamine neurotransmitter associated with inducing the state of mind that visualizes easily and continually invites one to ask the question, ‘What if?’

-And probably related to lower levels of the following:

-* serotonin

-* endorphin

-“...many creative personalities report the need to calm down for work by doing something special, such as meditation or music.
-This suggests less active opioid receptors than the norm.”

-#### Molecular

-On a molecular plane, creativity can be described as a function of alpha waves, which occur somewhere between alertness and sleep.”

-On the continuum from tight mental self-control to the loss of control we experience in sleep, creativity occurs toward the sleep end of the continuum.

-Edison and Dali used naps

 ## What are the Stages of the Creative Process?

-In {{ TITLE }}, Hamming outlines what he see as the pattern of creativity:
+In [The Art of Doing Science and Engineering: Learning to Learn](https://amzn.to/3pRfkzV), Richard W. Hamming outlines what he see as the pattern of creativity:

 1. recognition of the problem